bokeh/bokeh/sphinx/source/docs/user_guide/styling.rst

 * ``bokeh.transform.log_cmap``: Similar to ``linear_cmap`` but uses a natual log scale to map the colors.

-These mapper functions return a `DataSpec` property that can be passed to the color attribute of the glyph as follows:
+These mapper functions return a ``DataSpec`` property that can be passed to the color attribute of the glyph.
+The returned dataspec includes a ``bokeh.transform`` which can be accessed to use the mapper in another context such as to create a ``ColorBar`` as in the example below:

 .. bokeh-plot:: docs/user_guide/examples/styling_linear_mappers.py